 You’ve just found out that you need to look for a new opportunity, and it’s been forever (perhaps never) that you’ve had to actively search on your own for a new gig.
 Perhaps your career to date has grown through personal referrals, your network and/or recruiters presenting new roles to you direct.
-It’s time to dip your toes into a pool of other opportunities to see what’s out there.
+It’s time to “explore opportunities” and the how, where, and with whom, can feel overwhelming.

-Now is when you decide to get active in your search!
-You might notify your network, check out some job boards, and get excited when you see there are actually a lot of jobs out there.
-You update your LinkedIn, your resume, and start applying to the top 5 jobs that look interesting.
+You decide to start actively exploring new opportunities.
+That first step might be notifying your network, checking out some job boards, or spending some introspective time looking at what it is you enjoy and what it is you are good at – and why.
+A common play is to update your LinkedIn, your resume, and start applying to the top 5 jobs that look interesting.
 Then you wait… nothing comes of it.
 Did they receive your application?
 Did your carefully written resume end up buried beneath other applicants that are not qualified?
 You quickly realize you need to take control to get noticed, but how?

 I’m going to offer some advice from an in-house recruiter perspective (from my days as Director, Talent Acquisition of Conversant)